EJP-ORION/OH-Surveillance-Codex/docs/1-the-planning-and-management-principle.rst

   Status of implementation: the tool is currently being piloted with a beta version of the online tool disseminated mid-2022.

-Manual for One Health Surveillance Dashboards
-'''''''''''''''''''''''''''''''''''''''''''''

-  This is an online dashboard inventory and practical manual to facilitate the design and implementation of One Health Surveillance dashboards using open source tools.
-More information is available at the Dashboard Information Centre here.
-  The Dashboard Information Centre is a “living document” that contains an inventory of planned, ongoing and finished dashboard projects, a practical manual and a best practice guide to the development of One Health Surveillance dashboards.
-It covers the following topics: i) information context and end-user considerations; ii) technical and legal barriers associated with cross sector data sharing; iii) the pitfalls and biases of coanalysing One Health data; iv) the selection of the most suitable technical implementation.
-It is meant to be used as a “companion” when planning or developing a dashboard.

-  Status of implementation: the Dashboard Information Centre is available `here. <https://sva-se.github.io/MATRIX-dashboards/>`_

 Roadmap to develop national One Health Surveillance
 '''''''''''''''''''''''''''''''''''''''''''''''''''